contiv/contiv.github.io/websrc/source/documents/admin/index.md

 * [Managing LDAP](/documents/admin/manageLDAP.html)
 * [Managing networks](/documents/admin/manageNetworks.html)

-These tasks are all available to you in the [Contiv UI](https://github.com/contiv/contiv-ui) but you can also work with the APIs availabe in [auth_proxy](https://github.com/contiv/auth_proxy).
+These tasks are all available to you in the [Contiv UI](https://github.com/contiv/contiv-ui) but you can also work with the [REST API]s(documents/api/contiv.html).